 Me: He’s about to take over as script editor.
 Oh, and he wrote The Visitation.

-Sue: Script editor?!
+Sue: Script editor?
 How did that happen?
-The Visitation was rubbish!
+The Visitation was shit!

-The first episode of Earthshock begins on Earth.
+The first episode of Earthshock takes place on Earth.

-Sue: These paintballers have some serious kit.
+Sue: These paintballers are using some serious kit.
 They’ve got an Igloo tent for a start.
 I’ve always wanted an Igloo tent.

 Sue: I bet he says that to all the girls.

 Sue: Oh, just let it go!
-Don’t bring that up again.
+Why bring that up again?
 Who cares?

 Sue: Because you can’t act.
-Oh, sorry, you mean in the show, don’t you?
+Oh, sorry, you meant in the show, didn’t you?

 Adric pops a fist into his pocket.

-Sue: Oh, please give it a rest, just the once.
+Sue: Oh, please give it a rest, Adric, just this once!

 Adric chastises the Doctor for not spending enough time with him.